 535Choosing between the different types of health insurance plans is hard.
 The first thing to do is understand the basics.
 Get started with this easy overview of the different types of health insurance plans:

 High Deductible Health Plan (HDHP)

 An HDHP plan is defined by the IRS as having a higher deductible than most traditional insurance plans, but it has a much lower monthly premium cost.
 The trade-off for low premiums is that you must pay your full deductible amount before the insurer will begin paying towards your medical expenses.
 Most HDHP plans are Health Savings Account (HSA) eligible.
-An HSA is an account that you or your employer can put pre-tax dollars in to pay for qualified medical expenses.
-In order to contribute to an HSA, you must also be enrolled in an HDHP, or qualifying health plan as defined by the IRS explained below.
+An HSA is an account in which you or your employer can put pre-tax dollars to pay for qualified medical expenses.
+In order to contribute to an HSA, you must also be enrolled in an HDHP, or qualifying health plan, as defined by the IRS.

 Preferred provider Organization (PPO)

 A PPO plan tends to be more flexible than an HMO plan (see below).
 However, the flexibility often comes with a higher premium than an HMO plan.
 PPOs have a provider network, but in most cases, they also offer out of network coverage.
 You do not need to assign a Primary Care Provider and there is no referral necessary to see a specialist.

 These plans feature lower costs in the form of your premium with lower, or no deductible.
 However, the provider network carries more restrictions than a PPO plan.
 For services to be covered by the plan, you must see a provider within the HMO network, although this does not apply to ER visits.
 With an HMO plan, you must assign a PCP (Primary Care Provider) to assist in coordinating and referring you for any care with specialists.

 Point of Service (POS)